fieldtrip/website/development/integration.md

 ## Bugzilla

 We use [Bugzilla](http://www.bugzilla.org) as an "issue tracker".
 It allows us to maintain and distribute to-do lists and supports the follow up communication with users that report problems or suggestions.
-It is hosted at the DCCN and details can be found [here](/bugzilla)
+It is hosted at the DCCN, more details can be found [here](/bugzilla)

 ## Google

 We use Google to provide the search functionality on the website and discussion list archives.
-Furthermore, we use Google Analytics to collect site usage statistics.
+Furthermore, we use Google Analytics to collect usage statistics.

 ## Ftp

-We use the DCCN ftp server to distribute a daily updated copy of the software and to distribute tutorial data.
+We use the DCCN [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute a daily updated copy of the software and to distribute the tutorial data.

 ## Central storage

-Inside the DCCN we have a central storage system (i.e. a large and shared network drive) on which an up-to-date copy of the software is maintained.
+At the DCCN we have a central storage system (i.e. a large and shared network drive) on which an up-to-date copy of the software is maintained.
 Also the test data used for development and regression testing with the [dashboard](#dashboard) is on central storage.

 ## Dashboard